 So the event organizers never wanted to peaceful debate or discussion on the issue rather they wanted a violent protest against the union of India in which they live and enjoy all facilities of taxpayers’ money.

 Now if we look back what this JNU student Harshit Agarwal is saying we find his argument to be frivolous as the event was never meant to be a discussion but an inception of a violent protest.
 I only want to tell him that “dear these protests mean nothing but treason”.

 Then the student explains that JNUSU and other left unions wanted to go ahead with their democratic peaceful agenda of holding the meeting.
-Unfortunately he forgot that the agenda of the cultural event was not peaceful in first place.
+Unfortunately, he forgot that the agenda of the cultural event was not peaceful in the first place.
 The poster itself said it was a violent protest.
 So if ABVP protested against the holding the “Cultural Event” in the name of freedom of speech they were legitimate in doing that.

 Now when authorities blocked the main venue of the event the organizers went near dhaba to conduct what Harshit said was ‘meeting’.
 However, ABVP students started shouting clichéd slogans like –

 “Ye Kashmir Hamara Hai, Sara aka Saraa hai”.